passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.referenceData.getPartnerInfo`<a id="snaptradereferencedatagetpartnerinfo"></a>

-Returns useful data related to the specified ClientID, including allowed brokerages and data access.
+Returns configurations for your SnapTrade Client ID, including allowed brokerages and data access.

 #### 🛠️ Usage<a id="🛠️-usage"></a>